open-wc/open-wc/docs/docs/testing/semantic-dom-diff.md

 ### Snapshot testing

-The most powerful feature of `semantic-dom-diff` is the ability to test and manage snapshots of your web components.
+`semantic-dom-diff` supports managing snapshots of your components.
+Snapshot testing is supported in `@web/test-runner` with mocha, or karma with `karma-snapshot` and `karma-mocha-snapshot`.

-> If you are not using `@open-wc/testing-karma`, you need to manually install [karma-snapshot](https://www.npmjs.com/package/karma-snapshot) and [karma-mocha-snapshot](https://www.npmjs.com/package/karma-mocha-snapshot).
+When using Web Test Runner, snapshot tests are async and the assertion must be awaited.

 #### Setting up a snapshot